ccswbs/UoGd7-Training/ens/ens_getting_started.md

     ![Login example](img/ug-ens_login-block.png)

-2. Enter your ENS Login ID in the "Username" field.
+2. Enter your Central Login ID in the "Username" field.
-3. Enter your ENS Login Password in the "Password" field.
+3. Enter your Central Login Password in the "Password" field.
 4. Select `Log in`.

-Note: this site is does not use central login authentication.
-You will receive a login from the system administrators.

 ### Logging Out